Using Feedback to Improve Team Performance

 Effective communication processes include the setup of varied communication channels which should be made regularly.
 Regular catch-ups with individual team members every 1 to 2 weeks is recommended to understand how the team member is feeling generally, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.

 An open-door policy to staff also important, allowing team members to access assistance immediately in times of need, to try and address issues as soon as possible.

-A regular team meeting with both local and remote workers every one to two weeks is also an important forum, to reiterate strategies, reinforce our goals, motivate with our organisational vision and acknowledge and reward good performance.
+A broader team meeting with both local and remote workers involved is also critical, to reiterate the business strategies, reinforce our goals, motivate with our organisational vision and acknowledge and reward good performance.

 Participating in the company-wide town halls is also encouraged where the manager and the wider team can communicate what the team is working on and their achievements to the entire organisation.